 were entirely full.
 Despite very different backgrounds it was our impression that most

-students developed well on their programming skills. - Statistical thermodynamics (Mikael Lund): Added video solutions to all handins and
+2. Statistical thermodynamics (Mikael Lund): Added video solutions to all handins and

 exam questions.
 Slightly updated lecture videos on Studio.
 Added more relevant quiz